mitch-b/course-in-a-box/modules/netweaver gateway/_posts/2000-01-07-setting-up-service-implementation.markdown

 1. Additionally, add the two input parameters `SoId` and `BuyerName` of the Function Module as seen manually below.
 1. Click on the box to the left of SoId to select the first row.
 Click on the Insert Row button at the top.
 1. Click on the small box in the Entity Set property box when selected.
 This will propose options for the field.
 Choose `SoId`.
 1. Click and drag `SELPARAMSOID[]` from the right hand side into the Data Source Parameter box for the top row.
+Click the green check box on the popup window.

 1. Similarly, click on the box to the left of `BuyerName` to seleft the row.
 Click on the Insert Row button at the top.
 1. Click on the small box in the Entity Set property box when selected.
 This will propose options for the field.
 Choose `BuyerName`.
 1. Click and drag `SELPARAMBUYERNAME[]` from the right hand side into the Data Source Parameter box for the row.
+Click the green check box on the popup window.

     The end result should look similar to this screenshot: